Skip to content

 Anoplodera sexguttata

-This rare beetle is an excellent example of how important it is to have a diverse range of deadwood available within the landscape.
+This rare beetle is an excellent example of how important it is to have a diverse range of deadwood available in the landscape.
 For two to three years, the larvae will feed exclusively on the heartwood of native broadleaves (such as oak, beech and hornbeam) that are being decayed by Oak Curtain Crust Fungus (Hymenochaete rubiginosa).
 The larvae will then pupate in dry sapwood in early spring before flying as adults during warmer weather.

 They are strongly attracted to a range of white flowers growing in sunny glades and wood edges, particularly umbel, and likely require the nectar before being able to breed.
-The beetle is thought to breed in old, barkless oak branches and trunks in semi-shade at wood edges, glades or rides, but has also been found in the open and on living trees where some dead heartwood is exposed.
+The beetle is thought to breed in old, barkless oak branches and trunks in semi-shade at wood edges and in glades or rides, but has also been found in the open and on living trees where some dead heartwood is exposed.

-Of the six known British locations, the only definite colony in the southwest is located at Watersmeet SSSI, Exmoor.
+Of the six known British locations, the only definite colony in the southwest is at Watersmeet SSSI, Exmoor.
 Key threats include the loss of suitable trees to sycamore (a densely shading invasive).
 Invasive non-native species such as Rhododendron and Japanese Knotweed are also present at Watersmeet and threaten much of the wildlife onsite through over-shading decaying wood and outcompeting native flora.
 However, the National Trust, who own the site, leave as much deadwood in-situ as possible and have begun a pollarding programme alongside the creation of new glades and wood pasture, as well as reduce grazing on the woodland edges.

 Actions for all deadwood invertebrates